 George Poole v.
 Coakley & Williams Construction, Inc. is a 2010 personal injury case that determined how viable an argument about the plaintiff’s assumption of risk may be.

-An “assumption of risk” refers to a plaintiff’s prior knowledge of the risk of the danger involved in the case situation.
+An “assumption of risk” refers to a plaintiff’s prior knowledge of the danger involved in an activity.
 If the plaintiff understood that the event or hazard had an element of risk involved before they were injured, the defendant may contest the plaintiff’s claim for compensation and use contributory negligence as a counterargument.

 To do this, the defendant must also prove that the plaintiff definitively had this knowledge beforehand, not that they should have had it.
 This distinction might involve proving that the plaintiff had experience with the hazard or event or that the danger should have been obvious enough for the plaintiff to avoid it.